This guide can help you solve common issues with Cloud NAT.

 Need to allocate more IP addresses

-If an instance is unable to reach the internet, and if you are manually allocating IP addresses, then you may need to add more IP addresses.
+If an instance is unable to reach the internet, and if you are manually allocating IP addresses, you might need to add more IP addresses.

 Regional restriction for Cloud NAT

-Answer: No. Cloud NAT gateways are regional resources, associated with a single region, VPC network, and Cloud Router.
+No. A Cloud NAT gateway cannot be associated with more than one region, VPC network, or Cloud Router.

 Cloud NAT gateways use regional external IP addresses as NAT IP addresses.
 Even though they are regional, they are publicly routable.
-See NAT IP addresses for details about different ways that NAT IP addresses can be allocated or assigned.
+For information about different ways that NAT IP addresses can be allocated or assigned, see NAT IP addresses.

 When Cloud NAT can and cannot be used

 Generally, no. If the network interface of a VM has an external IP address, Google Cloud always performs 1-to-1 NAT for packets sent from the primary internal IP address of the network interface without using Cloud NAT.
-However, a Cloud NAT could still provide NAT services to packets sent from alias IP address ranges of that same network interface.
-For additional details, refer to Cloud NAT specifications and GKE interaction.
+However, Cloud NAT could still provide NAT services to packets sent from alias IP address ranges of that same network interface.
+For additional details, see Cloud NAT specifications and GKE interaction.

-Question: Can I use Cloud NAT to connect a VPC network to another network in order to work around overlapping IP addresses?
+Can I use Cloud NAT to connect a VPC network to another network to work around overlapping IP addresses?

-No, Cloud NAT cannot apply to any custom route whose next hop is not the default Internet gateway.
+No, Cloud NAT cannot apply to any custom route whose next hop is not the default internet gateway.
 For example, Cloud NAT cannot apply to traffic sent to a next hop Cloud VPN tunnel, even if the destination is a publicly routable IP address.

-Question: Does Cloud NAT allow a source VM, whose network interface lacks an external IP address, to send traffic to a destination VM or load balancer that has an external IP address, even when the source and destination are in the same VPC network?
+Does Cloud NAT let a source VM whose network interface lacks an external IP address send traffic to a destination VM or load balancer that has an external IP address, even when the source and destination are in the same VPC network?

 Yes.
-The network path involves sending traffic out of the VPC network through a default internet gateway, then receiving it in the same network — hairpinning.
+The network path involves sending traffic out of the VPC network through a default internet gateway, and then receiving it in the same network.

 When the source VM sends a packet to the destination, Cloud NAT performs source NAT (SNAT) before delivering the packet to the second instance.
 Cloud NAT performs destination NAT (DNAT) for responses from the second instance to the first.
-See NAT flow for a step-by-step example.
+For a step-by-step example, see NAT flow.

 Unsolicited incoming connections not supported

 No, Cloud NAT does not support unsolicited incoming connections.
-See Cloud NAT specifications.
+For more information, see Cloud NAT specifications.

 If you need to connect to a VM that doesn't have an external IP address, see connecting to instances that do not have external IP addresses.
-For example, as part of the Cloud NAT Example Compute Engine Setup, you connect to a VM without an external IP address using Identity-Aware Proxy.
+For example, as part of the Cloud NAT example Compute Engine setup, you connect to a VM without an external IP address by using Identity-Aware Proxy.